+EastBayRI.com

 4 days ago

+An East Providence resident driving a white pickup truck left a trail of destruction in Barrington on Saturday night, said police.
+According to police reports, the truck Jared Rhodes was driving …

-PORTSMOUTH — Here some highlights from the Portsmouth Police reports from over the past week.
+PORTSMOUTH — Here are some highlights from the Portsmouth Police reports from over the past week.
+Tuesday, Jan.
+10 Vehicles driven by Kelly Gersen of Portsmouth and Antonio …

 Sponsored